What Happened To The RokBlok Record Player From Shark Tank Season 9?

 What happened to Rokblok on Shark Tank?

 Inventor Logan Riley entered the proverbial tank seeking a $300,000 investment for 15 percent of RokBlok, his wireless, Bluetooth-enabled, turntable-less vinyl record player.
-Riley was already someone who prefers vinyl records to CDs, and had gotten used to his friends admiring his newest purchases, without having a way to play them while hanging out.
+Riley was already someone who preferred vinyl records to CDs and had gotten used to his friends admiring his newest purchases, without having a way to play them while hanging out.
 Not only did his friends not have turntables, but his apartment, where he had a dedicated setup, was too small to gather in.
 So he invented RokBlok, a record player that sits on top of the vinyl on a flat surface and plays by moving around the record itself, using either the built-in speaker or a BlueTooth output.

 Mark Cuban, who also had concerns about vinyl fans being unimpressed with the sound quality, opted out due to his feeling that Riley would get bored and move onto his next invention, while Barbara Corcoran did the same because she felt it was too early.
 Kevin O'Leary was intrigued and offered $350,000 for 50 percent, and Lori Greiner seemed interested, but Robert Herjavec beat her to the punch.
 His proposal was $500,000 for 100% of the business, a two-year, six-figure contract for Riley, and a $5 per unit royalty in perpetuity.
-Cuban felt it was an amazing offer, saying "If you don't say yes right now..." before being cut off by Riley's response of "I'm gonna say yes to that right now," accepting Robert's deal.
+Cuban felt it was an amazing offer, saying, "If you don't say yes right now..." before being cut off by Riley's response of, "I'm gonna say yes to that right now," accepting Robert's deal.

 What happened to RokBlok after Shark Tank?